-Several triggers can cause a dog's eye discharge, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+Several triggers can cause a dog's eye discharge, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 “Many cases are caused by some type of conjunctivitis or eye tissue inflammation,” Dr. Singler explains.
 “Causes of the former include allergies, infections, irritation from foreign material and sensitivity from their eyes drying.”

 What does green-or-yellow-colored eye discharge mean?

 Although it’s not always possible to tell the cause of the problem by the color, some green or yellow eye discharge cases are caused by an eye infection or conjunctivitis.

 You shouldn't let this slide, as untreated eye infections can be serious and ultimately cause blindness, especially if an injury causes it.
 Other underlying problems like dry eye or auto-immune diseases cause some ocular infections.